Prince of Wales' Own Civil Service Rifles: Early history

 The regiment was originally formed as the Bank of England Volunteers in 1798 but was disbanded in 1814 at the end of the Napoleonic Wars.
 The regiment was re-raised by Viscount Bury on the formation of the Volunteer Force as the 21st Middlesex Middlesex Rifle Volunteers (Civil Service Rifles) in 1860.
 By 1880 and the re-numbering of London Rifle Volunteers the unit was titled 12th Middlesex (Civil Service) Rifle Volunteer Corps and were linked as a Volunteer Battalion of the King's Royal Rifle Corps.

 On formation of the Territorial Force in 1908 the Civil Service Rifles became part of the newly formed London Regiment and was titled 15th Battalion London Regiment (Civil Service Rifles).

 First World War

-At the start of the First World War the battalion established its headquarters at Somerset House; the commanding officer, Lt Col RG Hays, refused to serve overseas, an example followed by most of the men of his battalion.
+At the start of the First World War the battalion established its headquarters at Somerset House; the commanding officer, Lt Col RG Hayes, refused to serve overseas, an example followed by most of the men of his battalion.
 During the war the regiment eventually expanded to two battalions, with the 1st Battalion arriving in France in March 1915 forming part of the 4th London Brigade, part of the 2nd London Division.